- Home

 - Section A – multiple choice (4 marks)

-- Section B – four questions on a given extract from Hansel & Gretel (44 marks)
+- Section B – four questions on a given extract from Blood Brothers (44 marks)

 - Section C – one two-part question on a live theatre production seen during the course (32 marks)